sjl/cl-nrepl/README.markdown

  \______||_______|       |__| \__| | _| `._____||_______|| _|      |_______|
 ```

-An NREPL server for Common Lisp, so you can use Fireplace/Cider/etc to develop
+An NREPL server for Common Lisp.
-in Common Lisp.

 **Not ready yet, don't use this.**